- Julie Turner

 My dry spell: Time away from a regular float practice

-When I first started floating the frequency was sporadic; basically, whenever we could get to Float Space in Kelowna.
-Once we decided a float centre was in our future we made it a priority to float every week, usually on a Sunday to give our work week an extra boost of happy.
-After we put a float tank in our home I started floating a lot more frequently.
-Since we’ve moved into our new home (and the future home of oGoFloat) – we haven’t set up the tank; we’re waiting for the construction dust to settle.
+When I first started floating the frequency was sporadic; basically, whenever I could get to Float Space in Kelowna.
+Once I decided a float centre was in my future I made it a priority to float every week, usually on a Sunday to give my work week an extra boost of happy.
+After I put a float tank in my home I started floating a lot more frequently.
+Since I’ve moved into my new home (and the future home of oGoFloat) – I haven’t set up the tank; waiting for the construction dust to settle.

 Now that I can’t just jump into the tank whenever I want, I’ve noticed quite a few changes in my mind, body, and spirit.
 I miss consistent floating so much and I can’t wait until I can get back into a regular practice.
 Until then, I will have to work harder to achieve the serenity that was so much easier to find in the tank.